Restoration of desertified thicket landscapes revives ecosystems and rural economies by generating carbon credits and financial returns on investment.

 Spekboom is the centre-piece of AfriCarbon’s vision.
 Planting spekboom cuttings on a large scale, over tens or even hundreds of thousands of hectares, in goat-degraded thicket results in the rebuilding of carbon-rich topsoils.
 The considerable amount of carbon captured in the plant and the soils can be sold as carbon credits on local or international markets, making the planting operation not only financially viable, but more profitable than present agricultural uses for the land.
 Indeed, the more than 1 million hectares of degraded thicket represent a significant business opportunity for spekboom carbon farmers.
 As well as benefitting financially, by returning the dominant indigenous plant in the region (i.e. spekboom,) the carbon farmer is creating a cooler, more benign environment for other thicket plant species to establish.
 Over decades, the thicket and its fauna will return.

 Thicket in its natural or restored state has significant benefits.

 Landscapes restored with spekboom cuttings can potentially generate more than 10 carbon credits per hectare per year over a 30-year period.
-The cost of planting spekboom cuttings ranges from R12000 to R18000 per hectare, depending on the soil type and proximity to intact spekboom-rich thicket.
-Please note that these are the costs for planting only.
-Transaction costs involved in generating carbon credits (e.g. monitoring and evaluation, validation, certification, project development and baseline development) can be considerable, but income from carbon credits more than offsets these costs over the project lifetime.
-AfriCarbon has undertaken detailed financial modeling of a range of restoration scenarios.
+The cost of planting spekboom cuttings and transaction costs involved in generating carbon credits (e.g. monitoring and evaluation, validation, certification, project development and baseline development) can be considerable, but income from carbon credits more than offsets these costs over the project lifetime.
+AfriCarbon has undertaken detailed financial modeling of a range of restoration scenarios involving different soil types, distances from local towns, and distances from spekboom sources.
 These scenarios can be discussed in greater detail with stakeholders interested in participating and investing in restoration projects.

 The potential financial returns from restoration with spekboom cuttings